NoticeboardNotices and information

 The relaxation in restrictions also means that small funerals can now take place in church, subject to restrictions on numbers attending – please contact our vicar, Canon Rob McLaren, for more information.

 The latest relaxation of restrictions by the authorities also permits certain other services to resume in church buildings, but only subject to strict conditions including social distancing being met and after a comprehensive risk assessment.
 However, St Luke’s is a relatively small church and keeping to the current two metre social distancing requirement will severely limit the maximum number who can attend.
-We are actively looking at how small services such as midweek communion meeting the official conditions might safely be resumed in St Luke’s and consulting about the likely support from parishioners before deciding how and when to proceed further.

 Our regular 10am Sunday service using Zoom will continue for parishioners with internet access – please contact email@example.com if you need access details or help in joining in.
 Please also check our website and FaceBook page for support in your individual worship and personal prayer.